School-Only Exemption – SB 389

 • Applies only to LVNs working under the supervision of a credentialed school nurse in K-12 school settings.

-• Clarifies existing authority under Education Code § 49423.5 without changing the scope of practice for non-school settings.
+• Does not change the scope of practice for non-school settings.

 What SB 389 Does Not Do